 BSc (Hons) Geography, University College London, 2006 – 2009.

-Freshwater Research Manager, Earthwatch Europe (2019 – present)
+Freshwater Research Lead, Earthwatch Europe (2019 – present)

 - Contribute to EU H2020 projects GroundTruth 2.0, MONOCLE, and MICS.

-- Use citizen science data to investigate the effectiveness of ecosystem restoration projects and to fill gaps in statutory monitoring programmes.
+- Use citizen science data to investigate the effectiveness of ecosystem restoration projects and to contribute to government monitoring programmes.

-- Train citizen scientists to monitor freshwater ecosystem health around the world.
+- Work with citizen scientists to monitor freshwater ecosystem health around the world.

 - Run WaterBlitz events across Europe.

 Pioneers into Practice (2018)

 - Contributed to feasibility study on the development of community energy generation schemes in Birmingham, UK, using systems innovation tools.

 - Contributed to paleoecological research and organised outreach events for schoolchildren on behalf of The Institute of Geology in Warsaw, Poland.